tock/book/src/course/root-of-trust/userspace-attack.md

    at each memory address.

 7. In main, call `dump_memory()` to dump the first 16KiB (`0x1000` words of
-   memory) of the "suspicious" SRAM dumping service you're modifying right now.
+   memory) of the `suspicious` SRAM dumping service you're modifying right now.

    To get the address that our SRAM dumping applications's memory starts at, Tock supplies a